wazo-platform/wazo-doc/source/contact_center/statistics/statistics.rst

   * Closed: Calls received when the queue was closed
   * No answer (NA): Calls that reached the ring timeout delay
-  * Satured: Calls received when the queue was already full or when one of the diversion parameters were reached
+  * Satured: Calls received when the queue was already full ("Maximum number of people allowed to wait:" limit of advanced tab) or when one of the diversion parameters were reached
-  * Blocking : Calls received when no agents were available or when there were no agents to take the call
+  * Blocking : Calls received when no agents were available or when there were no agents to take the call, join an empty queue condition or remove callers if there are no agents condition is reached (advanced queue parameter tab).

 * Average waiting time (AWT): The average waiting time of call on wait
 * Answered rate (HR): The ratio of answered calls over received calls